Nycthera/Skys-The-Limit/README.md

   - `Core/` — shared utilities

 ## Contributing

 We welcome contributions!
 See `CONTRIBUTING.md` for guidelines on reporting issues, creating pull requests, and coding standards.

 ## License

 This project is available under the MIT License.
-See `LICENSE` for details.
+See `LICENSE` for details